AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-17-Pass-the-Hash.md

 ## Why It Matters
 From an attacker's side, PtH bypasses the need to crack passwords entirely.
 In large Windows environments where password reuse is common, a single dumped hash can mean access to dozens or hundreds of machines.
 Combined with a domain admin hash it means full domain compromise.

+From a defender's side, Microsoft introduced Protected Users security group and Credential Guard in Windows 10/Server 2016 to prevent hash dumping from memory.
+Enabling these, disabling NTLM where possible in favor of Kerberos, and deploying LAPS for unique local admin passwords per machine are the key mitigations.
+Network segmentation also limits how far lateral movement can go even if a hash is stolen.